Ah Boys to Men 4: Controversies

 A controversy sparked in May 2017 when actor Shrey Bhargava posted on Facebook calling out the offensive audition process where he was asked by the casting director to “be more Indian”.
 He mentioned that when he clarified what that meant, he was told to “be a full blown Indian man”.

 His Facebook post went viral and polarized the nation with many offering comments in support of him and many calling him racial slurs and pointing out that he was not doing his job as an actor.
 He was later questioned by the police for his post, who looked into the matter and "assessed that no criminal offence was disclosed".
 Subsequently, in an e-mail statement to The Straits Times, mm2 Entertainment said that "it is not uncommon during auditions that casting directors decide to test the versatility of actors", even though "(Neo) is acutely aware of race sensitivity and will be sensitive and careful when dealing with such a matter."

 Shrey, in an interview with The Online Citizen, pointed out that this was not the case as he was not asked to portray the role in a variety of ways.
 Instead he was just asked to “be more Indian”.
 That was all he was made to do at the audition.

-Prominent theatre artists such as Alfian Sa’at and Alvin Tan voiced their support for Shrey, while Ah Boys to Men actor, Maxi Lim and infamous blogger, Xiaxue, criticized Shrey for playing the race card in order to “gain fame”.
+Prominent theatre artists such as Alfian Sa'at and Alvin Tan voiced their support for Shrey, while Ah Boys to Men actor, Maxi Lim and blogger, Xiaxue, criticized Shrey for playing the race card in order to “gain fame”.